Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 - Paying for attorney fees or legal settlements.

-All regional/local reimbursement policies must be consistent with MAPE statewide policies – except where a more restrictive policy is proposed.
+All regional or local reimbursement policies must be consistent with MAPE statewide policies – except where a more restrictive policy is proposed.

 Statewide committees, and meet and confer expenses